Lila's Clause

 To understand carbon product footprints, see The Carbon Trust’s Carbon Footprint Calculator and Carbon Footprinting Guide, Business Road Map to Real Net Zero - Compare Your Footprint, Doconomy’s interactive tool for service footprints, see the Climate Hero Carbon Calculator for service businesses.

-3. Set short and medium term targets for emission reductions, and a base year against which the company will measure those reductions.
+3. Set short- and medium-term targets for emissions reductions, and a base year against which the Company will measure those reductions.

-b) If possible, align our interim targets with halving emissions every decade (which equates to at least a 7%* year on year emissions reduction).
+b) If possible, align our interim targets with halving emissions every decade (which equates to at least a 7 percent* year on year emissions reduction).

 * [The ‘Carbon Law’; and J. Rockström et al., A roadmap for rapid decarbonisation, Science 355.6331, 1269-1271 (2017).]